opsdis/indis/README.md

 # Source provider

 TODO

-> If you know Mender, you will recognize the structure
+> If you know Mender, you will recognize the programming structure of Indis providers.